GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodingPractices.rst

 ------------------------

 **Never Outlive Parent Arrays**

+.. dropdown:: Why?
+  :icon: info

   Dangling views cause segmentation faults and undefined behavior, that can be particularly hard to diagnose.
   The rule is applicable to ``arrayView*`` and ``string_view``.

 .. dropdown:: Example: Lifetime Management
   :icon: code

   .. code-block:: cpp